1. How many runways does Heathrow have at present?

 Yes, they would.
-Heathrow Airport’s proposal would require 783 homes to be demolished.
+Heathrow Airport’s proposal would require almost 800 homes to be demolished.
 But Heathrow has offered to buy nearly 4,000 homes because many people would be so close to the new runway that they might find the noise intolerable.
 The Heathrow Hub option would knock down 242 homes.
 People would get compensation but they are asking: would it be enough to buy an equivalent property reasonably nearby?

 15. Which areas would be under the Heathrow new flight paths?

 Heathrow’s proposed runway would mean a new flight path over Heston, Osterley Park, Brentford and almost certainly parts of Chiswick and Hammersmith.
 To the west Datchet and Eton would be in the line of fire.
 Other flight paths are less certain.
 The Heathrow Hub proposal would not require a new runway but it would mean a big increase in planes for people under the existing northern flight paths – places like Kew, Isleworth and Hounslow.